jack-linaker/crow/README.md

   `CROW_clusters.py` - for if your data contains pairs or clusters of records.
   CROW2 is a single script (`flask_new_flow.py`) that treats all data as clustered.
-If you want to review pairwise data with CROW2 your data should be in wide-file format and should still contain a cluster ID column (with only a pair of records in each cluster).
+If you want to review pairwise data with CROW2 your data should be in long-file format (one record per row) and should still contain a cluster ID column (with only a pair of records in each cluster).
 - CROW2 has various accessibility (based on [Web Content Accessibility Guidelines (WCAG) 2.0][accessibility-guidelines]) and feature improvements over CROW1, including: